skramm/homog2d/docs/homog2d_algorithms.md

-The algorithm will provide an answer to the question "is this point inside this polygon" So first, as polygons are implemented through the class `CPolyline_`, it will return `false` if it does not meet the "polygon" requirements (i.e. if there are some segments crossings).
+The algorithm will provide an answer to the question "is this point inside this polygon" So first, as polygons are implemented through the class `CPolyline_`, it will return `false` if it does not meet the "polygon" requirements (i.e. if there are some segments crossings, or if the polyline is not closed).

-The code uses the classical "ray casting" algorithm (see https://en.wikipedia.org/wiki/Point_in_polygon): we build a segment going from the considered point to infinity, and count the number of intersections.
+The code uses the classical "ray casting" algorithm (see https://en.wikipedia.org/wiki/Point_in_polygon): the algorithm states to build a segment going from the considered point to infinity, and count the number of intersections.
 It it is even, the point is outside, else it is inside.

 However, while mathematically exact, this algorithm needs to be implemented with caution, to avoid numerical issues.
+The most important point is how do we select the "outside" (infinity) point.

 - First, we check if the point is outside the bounding box of the polyline.
 If so, we return `false`.